+first fruits of his vines ?
 In the future we shall grow into this love as trees grow to their leaves and their blossoms.
 We are human now, but we are learning to be divine.
-Was there ever so seweet a leason to learn!
-Was there ever such a school so this life we are living; ever such a playeround as the earth; ever such a ever such a playground as the earth; ever such a Teacher a God!
+Was there ever so sweet a leasen to learn!
+Was there ever such a school as this life we are living; ever such a playground as the earth; ever such a Teacher a God!
 The creeds may not help us; but the loving and the forgiving, the bearing and the forbearing, the weeping and the laughing, will.
-Our day will come after night, and our calm after storm.
+Our day will come after night; and our caim after storm.
 We are men and women now; we shall be angels by and by,-and what are angels but men and women fully grown to whom all possible whiteness and sweetness have come?
-Our father will give us new names when we are grown enough to look like him,-Rev, W. H. H.
+Our faiher will give us new names when we are grown enough to look like him.-Rev. W. H. H.

-Who Are Holding Their Judgment on the Subject in Suspense and Those Who Vigorously Oppose Spiritualism.
+To Spiritualists and Inquirers-To Non-Spiritualists, Including Those Who Are Holding Their Judgment on the Subject in Suspense and Those Who Vigorously Oppose Spiritualism.

 We wish to call your candid and careful attention to the following commendatory notices of the RELIGIO PHILOSOPHICAL JOURNAL, which are only a small portion of those received during the month of July, 1879.
-We ask you to notice them as an evidence both of the policy of the paper in advocating Spiritualism in such a fair, scientific and non-partizan manner as to command the respectful attention of the secular press, and also of the readiness of non-Spiritualists, as represented by their papers, to accord justice and a fair hearing to the subject when presented in a rational
+We ask you to notice them as.an evidence both of the policy of the paper in advocating Spiritualism in such a fair, scientific and non-partizan manner as to command the respectful attention of the secular press, and also of the readiness of non-Spiritualists, as represented by their papers, to accord justice and a fair hearing to the subject when presented in a rational manner.